rcl-ssl/docs/certbot/linux-daemon.md

 ## When you need to Stop the Daemon

 - Run the code when you need to stop the daemon.
-When the daemon is stopped CertificateBot will discontinue certificate renewals and installation in the server.
+When the daemon is stopped, CertificateBot will discontinue certificate renewals and installation in the server.

 ```bash
 sudo systemctl stop certificatebot